wushidonguc/two-stream-action-recognition-keras/README.md

   ### Spatial input data -> rgb frames
   * First, download the dataset from UCF into the `data` folder:
   `cd data && wget http://crcv.ucf.edu/data/UCF101/UCF101.rar`

-  Then extract it with `unrar e UCF101.rar`. in disk, which costs about 5.9G. we use split #1 for all of our experiments.
+  Then extract it with `unrar e UCF101.rar`. in disk, which costs about 5.9G.

+  We use split #1 for all of our experiments.
   ### Motion input data -> stacked optical flows
   * Download the preprocessed tvl1 optical flow dataset directly from https://github.com/feichtenhofer/twostreamfusion.
   ```